NobleMajo/hivessh/README.md

 # Contributing
 Contributions to this project are welcome!
-Interested users can refer to the guidelines provided in the [CONTRIBUTING.md](CONTRIBUTING.md) file to contribute to the project and help improve its functionality and features.
+Interested users can follow the guidelines provided in the [CONTRIBUTING.md](CONTRIBUTING.md) file to contribute to the project and help improve its functionality and features.

 # License
-This project is licensed under the [MIT license](LICENSE), providing users with flexibility and freedom to use and modify the software according to their needs.
+This project is licensed under the [MIT](LICENSE) license, which provides users with the flexibility and freedom to use and modify the software according to their needs.

 # Disclaimer
-This project is provided without warranties.
+This project is provided "as is".
-Users are advised to review the accompanying license for more information on the terms of use and limitations of liability.
+Users are advised to consult the accompanying licence for further information on terms of use and limitations of liability.